slevithan/regex/README.md

 <details>
   <summary><b>Can <code>regex</code> be called as a function instead of using it with backticks?</b></summary>

 Yes, although you might not need to.
 If you want to use `regex` with dynamic input, you can interpolate a `pattern` call as the full expression.
+For example:

 ```js
 import {regex, pattern} from 'regex';